fedirkh/proxy-logger/readme.md

 ### Classes

+Module tries to recognise is this class or object by comparing constructor to string `[Function: Object]`.
-In case of classes you need to add `includeProto: true` in config object
+This should work in most cases, but you can specify that it is class by manually passing `includeProto: true` in config object

 ```js
 const logify = require('method-logger')